Treat a varicocele without surgery.

 - Quick recovery

-- Aching pain in scrotum during standing or activities
+- Aching pain in the scrotum during standing or activities

 - Enlarged palpable scrotal veins